Menu Close

 Child welfare programs should engage in trauma-informed training to prepare their staff to work with families who have experienced multiple traumas.
 NCWWI’s Trauma-informed Practice Resource Library is a searchable database of more than 80 tools and resources from state and national partners that will help guide organizations and systems in planning for, implementing, and sustaining a trauma-informed organizational change.
 Get started with their one-page summary on secondary traumatic stress and explore all resources here.

 For additional resources related to employee retention and burnout among the child welfare workforce, explore NCWWI’s Burnout Resource Library.
-Get started with this NCWWI one-pager: How Hope and Resilience Can Lower Burnout Among Child Welfare Workers.
+Get started with these two NCWWI resources: How Hope and Resilience Can Lower Burnout Among Child Welfare Workers one-pager and Child Welfare Can Address Burnout infographic.

 Employee Assistance Plan (EAP)